FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 - [DBPedia Archivo](https://archivo.dbpedia.org/list): Discovery tool of OWL ontologies.
 For each ontology, a score of "minimal viability" is provided.
 - [EMBL-EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols/index): Repository for biomedical ontologies; developed and maintained by the Samples, Phenotypes and Ontologies Team (SPOT) at EMBL-EBI.
 - [EuroVoc](https://op.europa.eu/en/web/eu-vocabularies): Collection of multilingual controlled vocabularies maintained and developed by EU institutions.
 [DOI](https://doi.org/10.25504/FAIRsharing.d0a681)
 - [Linked Open Vocabularies](https://lov.linkeddata.es/dataset/lov/): Curated collection of vocabularies used to describe Linked Open Data.
+It is an online resource that provides high-quality and reusable vocabularies to describe Linked Data.
 - [Ontobee](https://ontobee.org/): a linked data server for ontology terms.
 Ontobee supports ontology visualization, query, and development.
 [DOI](https://doi.org/10.25504/FAIRsharing.q8fx1b)
 - [Ontohub](https://matpiw.github.io/OntoHub/): an application that allows to use different knowledge representations (e.g.,ontologies,..) in various formats and operate on them to create new representations of domain or expert knowledge.